GNOME/gtk/docs/CODING-STYLE.md

 coding style to be used for the GTK source code.
 It was strongly inspired by Clutter's `CODING_STYLE`.

-Coding style is a matter of consistency, readability and maintainance;
+Coding style is a matter of consistency, readability and maintenance;
 coding style is also completely arbitrary and a matter of taste.
 This document will use examples at the very least to provide authoritative and consistent answers to common questions regarding the coding style,